Menu Close

 So this basically sums up the code for egress window requirements and their dimensions.
 Therefore let us recap on the residential emergency escape and rescue opening requirements:

-5. Window wells serving an egress window shall not be less than 9 square feet in area with a horizontal length/width of no less than 36 inches.
+- Window wells serving an emergency and rescue opening shall not be less than 9 square feet in area with a horizontal length/width of no less than 36 inches.